Include ground rules for online classroom discussion in your syllabi.

 Somehow, online course discussions have a tendency to spiral out of control more quickly than in-person debates.
 Whether we can attribute this to the distance between discussants, misinterpreting intentions due to a lack of visual and audio cues, general courage that comes with having digital space between people, or a combination, most anyone who has grazed through an online forum understands this.

-This kind of environment can be detrimental to the learning experience.
-A classroom in any form—whether on campus or online—should be a safe space to foster thoughtful comments and open discussions without hostile, discriminatory or inappropriate comments.
-Thus, it is important for online instructors to ensure course participants engage in proper Internet etiquette to keep posts organized, focused and productive.
+This environment can be detrimental to the online learning experience.
+A classroom in any form—whether on campus or online—should be a safe space to foster thoughtful comments and open discussions without hostile, discriminatory, or inappropriate comments.
+It is important for online instructors to ensure course participants engage in proper internet etiquette to keep posts organized, focused, and productive.

 Peter Connor, of The Institute for Learning and Teaching at Colorado State University, recommends including a set of ground rules in your course syllabus to help raise general awareness among your students, and assist you in enhancing the learning experience.

-He says that online-discussion etiquette is fairly similar to what you would expect in a classroom, though the absence of visual and auditory clues provides some unique situations (which are not necessarily bad).
-Here are explanations of five of the key rules he suggests in to include in your syllabus:
+Connor says that online discussion etiquette is fairly similar to what you would expect in a classroom, though the absence of visual and auditory clues provides some unique situations (which are not necessarily bad).
+Here are explanations of five of the key ground rules for online discussion he suggests to include in your syllabus:

 Ground Rules for Online Discussions